 Current debate does not, and probably cannot cover the depth of utter disruption and destruction to people’s lives that these changes are going to bring about.
 That is partly because the full details of the changes are not being released by this government in a transparent and timely manner.

 If any evidence emerges that shows them to be wrong, under no circumstances will the government agree with it.
 All valid criticism and evidence will be passed off as “scaremongering”.
 Better still, the government don’t read the evidence then no-one can accuse them of knowing the facts but ignoring them.
 Alternatively, officials may be able to find an obscure or outdated source that on the surface appears to contradict the evidence.

 Blame the victims

-The Government will point out if there is any part of any budget that they decided to protect, however small, and they will grossly exaggerate its importance.
-Take a lesson from Grant Shapps: every time someone has said funding for homelessness is being cut and services are being decimated, he would point to his Department’s small fund for homelessness prevention, and claim that because it hadn’t been reduced, other services had been unaffected, or – oh yes of course – any cuts are the fault of the Local Authorities.
-The ones that have had their funding drastically cut by Central Government, and that will face even more cuts once the Localism Bill is implemented.
+The government will point out if there is any part of any budget that they decided to protect, however small, and they will grossly exaggerate its importance.
+Take a historical lesson from Grant Shapps: every time someone has said funding for homelessness is being cut and services are being decimated, he would point to his department’s very small fund for homelessness prevention, and claim that because it hadn’t been reduced, other services had been unaffected, or – oh yes of course – any cuts are the fault of the Local Authorities.
+The ones that have had their funding drastically cut by central government, and that face even more cuts once the Localism Bill has been implemented.